-The Professional Soil Scientists Association of California is pleased to announce their April 2-3, 2020 Annual Meeting and Field Tour.
-This year’s meeting will be based out of Red Bluff, and will focus on the geomorphology of Pleistocene terraces, associated Hydric Soils, Food Security Act, Section 404(f) guidance, Section 404 revisions to Waters of the US, farming history and a visit to the Coyote Creek Conservation Area.
+The Professional Soil Scientists Association of California planned to have an April 2-3, 2020 Annual Meeting and Field Tour.
+The meeting was to have been based out of Red Bluff, and focus on the geomorphology of Pleistocene terraces, associated Hydric Soils, Food Security Act, Section 404(f) guidance, Section 404 revisions to Waters of the US, farming history and a visit to the Coyote Creek Conservation Area.

-The meeting will start off on Thursday afternoon, April 2, with a series of talks, including:
+The meeting was to have started off on Thursday afternoon, April 2, with a series of talks, including:

 - “Hydric Soil Indicators,” Dr. Lenore Vasilas, NRCS National Chair of Hydric Soil Committee